 To the bacon fat in the pan, add in 2 pounds pork sausage links (about 6 links).
 Sear each side for 3 to 4 minutes to give the sausage a little color.

 What Kind Of Pork Sausage Is Used In Dublin Coddle?

 And buy GOOD pork sausage.
 I stopped by my favorite butcher/market because they carry all different kinds of sausages and picked up their house-made rustic version.
 But, feel free to use your favorite!

-Next add in the bacon…
+Next add in the onions, leeks and sausages.

 This is when the magic happens!

-- 4 small yellow onions, sliced
+- 2 small yellow onions, sliced 1/4-inches thick

-- 2 tablespoons minced fresh parsley
+- 2 tablespoons fresh parsley, minced

 - kosher salt, to taste